 Please note: Not all option modules will necessarily be offered in any one year.
+In addition, timetabling and limited spaces

-Professional body accreditation
+Professional body accreditation or other external references

 The MSc Investment and Risk Finance (MSc IRF) programme has been accredited by the Chartered Institute of Securities and Investment (CISI), leading to a professional award of the MSCI from the institute.
 Further the high quality of this programme has been endorsed widely since the WBS has also recognised as a CISI Centre of Excellence in Financial Markets.